CalPlug/ESP8266_Load_Controller/Source Code/April2018Update/ESP8266 Application/README.md

 or clear the saved credentials within the EEPROM.
 Note: This does not clear the MQTT credentials.
 Only the WiFi credentials is cleared.

+Please use APMode_w_MQTT_AES_EBC.ino for the most updated reference

 There are currently independent WiFiManager libraries that have EEPROM saving features.
 However, the quality of those libraries are not the best.
 In the future, there may be an implementation of WiFiManager that has this feature.